Ashefromapex/C-CLI-args-parser/README.md

 Additionaly you can adjust the "MAXARGV" constant in the comandparser function to limit the size ofthe array that is returned, in turn limiting the ammount of commands parsed

 ## To do:
-- make it possible to detect and not use redundand imputs
+- make it possible to detect and not use redundant imputs
 - take the provided array and call the associated function
 - take inputs after argumemts (e.g. --add 1 2 adds the two numbers)